scattering/crystal-ac-ml/README.md

 Algorithm was adapted from this tutorial: https://towardsdatascience.com/reinforcement-learning-w-keras-openai-actor-critic-models-f084612cfd69

-##Setting up Dependancies
+## Setting up Dependancies

 These instructions are for a docker container containing all of the dependancies.
 If you are using ubuntu you could follow these instructions outside of a container.

-Set up a container with openai gym, keras, and tensorflow.
+### Set up a container with openai gym, keras, and tensorflow

 You need nvidia-docker installed to utilize the gpu from a docker container.

 Start a container